AetherMindAI/AetherMind-AI/README.md

 ### Key Functional Features

-- **Rust Integration**: High-performance Rust components for critical path operations
-- **Rust Smart Contracts**: Solana program implementation in Rust
-- **Cross-Language Interop**: Seamless communication between JavaScript and Rust
 - **Decentralized Agent Registry**: A permissionless registry for AI agents with capabilities validation
 - **Dynamic Neural Pathways**: Connections between agents that strengthen or weaken based on usage patterns
-- **Cross-Chain Compatibility**: Deploy and manage agents across Ethereum, Polygon, BSC, and Solana
+- **Cross-Chain Compatibility**: Deploy and manage agents across Ethereum, Polygon, BSC, and other chains
 - **NFT Representation**: Neural pathways tokenized as NFTs, creating a market for agent connections
 - **Transparent Trust Metrics**: Agent trust scores calculated from their interactions and performance
 - **Capability Discovery**: Find agents with specific capabilities through semantic search